neurobagel/documentation/docs/config.md

 The Neurobagel docker compose recipe includes several services and coordinates them to work together:

+(In parentheses are the names of services within the Docker Compose stack)

-- `api`: the [Neurobagel node API](api.md).
-It communicates with the graph store and determines how detailed the response to a query should be.
+- [Neurobagel node API](api.md) (`api`): The API that communicates with the graph store and determines how detailed the response to a query should be.
-- `graph`: a third-party graph (RDF) store, which stores Neurobagel-harmonized data to be queried.
+- Graph store (`graph`): A third-party RDF store that stores Neurobagel-harmonized data to be queried.
 At the moment our recipe uses the free tier of [GraphDB](https://db-engines.com/en/system/GraphDB) for this.
-- `federation`: the Neurobagel federation API.
-It is a special API that can federate over multiple Neurobagel nodes to provide a single point of access to multiple nodes.
+- Neurobagel federation API (`federation`): A special API that can federate over multiple Neurobagel nodes to provide a single point of access to multiple nodes.
     By default it will federate over all public nodes and any local nodes you specify.
-- `query_tool`: The [Neurobagel graphical query tool](query_tool.md) that allows users to query the federation API (or node API) and visualize the results.
+- [Neurobagel query tool](query_tool.md): A graphical web tool allows users to query the federation API (or node API) and visualize the results.
 Because the query tool is a static app and is run locally in the users browser, this service simply hosts the app.

 ### Available profiles
-Neurobagel offers different deployment profiles that allow you to spin up specific combinations of services, depending on your use case.
+Neurobagel offers different deployment profiles that allow you to spin up specific combinations of services (listed below), depending on your use case.

 1. `full_stack`: Best profile to get started with Neurobagel.
-    It includes all services you need to run a single standalone Neurobagel node.
+    It includes all services you need to run a single standalone Neurobagel node, including a graphical query tool.
-    :information_source: By default this profile will also federate over all publicly accessible neurobagel nodes:
+    :information_source: By default this profile will also federate over all publicly accessible neurobagel nodes.
        - `api`
        - `graph`
        - `federation`
        - `query_tool`
-2. `local_node`: Best profile if you want to run a standalone Neurobagel node and already a different deployment that provides federation and the query tool.
+2. `local_node`: Best profile if you want to run a standalone Neurobagel node and rely on a different deployment for providing federation and the query tool.
     :information_source: **This is the default profile** if you don't specify one.
        - `api`
        - `graph`
-3. `local_federation`: Best profile if you already have standalone and private Neurobagel node deployments running and you now want to provide federation over them.
+3. `local_federation`: Best profile if you already have multiple standalone (local or non-publicly-accessible) Neurobagel node deployments running and you now want to provide federation over them.
-    :information_source: If you only want to federate over a single node and all public Neurobagel nodes you can use the `full_stack` profile.
+    :information_source: If you only want to federate over a local node and all public Neurobagel nodes we recommend using the `full_stack` profile to set up your node and federation in one step.
 If you use the `local_federation` profile, you will have to [manually configure your `local_nb_nodes.json` file](#local_nb_nodesjson).
       - `federation`
       - `query_tool`
 4. `local_node_query`: :warning: Deprecated profile.
     This profile lets you create a local node without federation.
-The query tool hosted by this deployment will talk directly to the local node.
+The query tool hosted by this deployment will talk only to the local node.
        - `api`
        - `graph`